nikosft/ssi-keycloak/README.md

 * requests (`python -m pip install requests`)
 * qrcode (`python -m pip install qrcode`)

+For the proxy that provides backward compatibility which OID4VCI used by ebsy (mitmproxy)(https://mitmproxy.org/) is required

 # Using
 Step 1: Keycloak execution.
 Run the following command.
 Make sure you are using a safe password